BusterBean/QC-SHOUTcast-Player-FireFox-Extension/README.md

 From Local:
 1. Download the zip file and save it to an easy-to-remember location.
-2. In your FireFox-based browser, navigate to the extensions manager (about:addons).
+2. In your Firefox-based browser, navigate to the extensions manager (about:addons).
 3. Click the gear icon.
 4. Click "install-from-file" and select the zipped folder.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~